EventStore/EventStore/docs/server/quick-start/README.md

 ## Getting started

-Check the [getting started guide](/getting-started/) for an introduction to EventStoreDB and its features, along with detailed instructions to quickly get started.
+Check the [getting started guide](/getting-started/) for an introduction to KurrentDB and its features, along with detailed instructions to quickly get started.

 ## Support

-### EventStoreDB community
+### Community

-Users of EventStoreDB can use the [community forum](https://www.eventstore.com/community) for questions, discussions, and getting help from community members.
+Users of KurrentDB can use the [community forum](https://www.kurrent.io/community) for questions, discussions, and getting help from community members.

 ### Enterprise customers

 Customers with a paid subscription can open tickets using the [support portal](https://eventstore.freshdesk.com).
-For additional information on supported versions, users can access Event Store's [release and support schedule](https://www.eventstore.com/eventstoredb-long-term-support-and-release-schedule).
+For additional information on supported versions, users can access KurrentDB's [release and support schedule](https://www.kurrent.io/eventstoredb-long-term-support-and-release-schedule).

 ### Issues

-We openly track most issues in the EventStoreDB [repository on GitHub](https://github.com/EventStore/EventStore).
+We openly track most issues in the KurrentDB [repository on GitHub](https://github.com/EventStore/EventStore).
 Before opening an issue, please ensure that a similar issue hasn't been opened already.
 Also, try searching closed issues that might contain a solution or workaround for your problem.

 When opening an issue, follow our [guidelines](https://github.com/EventStore/EventStore/blob/master/CONTRIBUTING.md) for bug reports and feature requests.
 By doing so, you will significantly help us to solve your concerns most efficiently.

 ## Protocols, clients, and SDKs

-EventStoreDB supports one client protocol, which is described below.
-The older TCP client API has been deprecated in version 20.2 and removed in version 24.2.
-The final version with TCP API support is 23.10.
-More information can be found in our [blog post](https://www.eventstore.com/blog/sunsetting-eventstoredb-tcp-based-client-protocol).
+KurrentDB supports one client protocol, which is described below.
+The older TCP client API has been removed in KurrentDB.
+The final version with TCP API support is EventStoreDB version 23.10.
+More information can be found in our [blog post](https://www.kurrent.io/blog/sunsetting-eventstoredb-tcp-based-client-protocol).

-Starting with version 24.6, the legacy protocol is available for Event Store customers as a [licensed plugin](../configuration/networking.md#external-tcp).
+The legacy protocol is available for Kurrent customers as a [licensed plugin](../configuration/networking.md#external-tcp).

 ### Client protocol

 The client protocol is based on [open standards](https://grpc.io/) and is widely supported by many programming languages.
-EventStoreDB uses gRPC to communicate between the cluster nodes and for client-server communication.
+KurrentDB uses gRPC to communicate between the cluster nodes and for client-server communication.

-When developing software that uses EventStoreDB, we recommend using one of the official SDKs.
+When developing software that uses KurrentDB, we recommend using one of the official SDKs.

-#### EventStoreDB supported clients
+#### Supported clients

 - Python: [pyeventsourcing/esdbclient](https://pypi.org/project/esdbclient/)
 - Node.js (JavaScript/TypeScript): [EventStore/EventStore-Client-NodeJS](https://github.com/EventStore/EventStore-Client-NodeJS)